women-financial-plan

 Use your HSA funds to help cover healthcare costs as you transition to Medicare, without using your retirement savings.
 This will make the transition smoother.

-Even after enrolling in Medicare, an HSA remains a valuable asset in your retirement planning arsenal.
-You can utilize your HSA to pay for a wide range of Medicare-related expenses.
-This includes premiums for Part A (if applicable), Part B, Part D prescription drug coverage, and Medicare Advantage plans.
-However, note that you can’t use HSA funds to cover supplemental (Medigap) policy premiums.
+Even after enrolling in Medicare, a Health Savings Account (HSA) can remain a valuable part of your retirement strategy.
+You can use HSA funds to pay for many Medicare-related expenses, including premiums for Part A (if applicable), Part B, Part D prescription drug coverage, and Medicare Advantage plans.
+However, HSA funds cannot be used to pay for Medigap (supplemental) policy premiums.

-Once you turn 65, the rules governing HSA withdrawals become more flexible.
-You can certainly continue to use your HSA funds tax-free for qualified medical expenses.
-However, you also can withdraw money for non-medical purposes without incurring the 20% penalty.
+Once you turn 65, HSA withdrawal rules become more flexible.
+You can still use your HSA funds tax-free for qualified medical expenses, just as you did before.

 Estate Planning with HSAs

-If your spouse is not the designated beneficiary, the fair market value of the account becomes taxable to the named beneficiary in the year of your passing.
-On the other hand, if your estate is the named beneficiary, the fair market value of the account will be added to your final income tax return.
+If someone other than your spouse is the beneficiary, the account works differently.
+The full value of the HSA becomes taxable income to that person in the year you pass away.
+If your estate is listed as the beneficiary, the account value is added to your final income tax return.

 Integrating HSAs into Your Retirement Portfolio